cosminimum/elrond-sdk-ubuntu-env/README.md

 # ELROND SDK on Docker Environment

-Small personal project that build Elrond SDK on Docker Container with single commands
+Small personal project that build Elrond SDK on Docker Container with single command

 ## Requirements
 - Docker